v0ss3n/projects/_posts/2024-10-22-hardware-software.md

 ![]({{ site.baseurl }}/assets\images\IMG_8524.JPG)

 You can always leave out the shield if it's too bulky for your final wearable once you know how you want to wire everything.
+There is also protoboard available if you prefer to solder it all together.

 ![](https://files.seeedstudio.com/wiki/Grove-Shield-for-Seeeduino-XIAO/img/pinout.png)

 To start out, we'll use the shield as a prototyping board together with a breadboard.
-You can plug in female jumper wires into the sockets to connect the data pins to your inputs and outputs, you can solder wires to the GPIO holes or you can solder sockets into the GPIO holes (like below) to plug in jumper wires to plug & play!
+You can plug Grove cables into the sockets to connect the data pins to your inputs and outputs, you can solder wires to the GPIO holes or you can solder sockets into the GPIO holes (like below) to plug in jumper wires to plug & play!

 ![]({{ site.baseurl }}/assets\images\IMG_8551.JPG)

 You can also just use the mini breadboard to start prototyping with, and leave the shield for later!